Why monitor your applications’ performance?

 The two main types of industry groups who benefit greatly from application performance monitoring are IT professionals who deal with maintaining the health of large environments and any development team that creates applications for end-users.

-For the former group, APM monitoring is an invaluable way to make sure that everything works exactly as it should — in order to guarantee that people have access to the IT resources and larger environment necessary to do their jobs.
-The latter group uses APM monitoring to help make sure they have A) the best app possible, and B) one that functions exactly as it should with as few issues as possible, to help create engaging user experiences.
+For the former group, APM monitoring is an invaluable way to guarantee that everything works exactly as it should—to guarantee that people have access to the IT resources and larger environment necessary to do their jobs.
+The latter group uses APM monitoring to help ensure they have A) the best app possible and B) one that functions with as few issues as possible to help create engaging user experiences.

-In fact, any professional who deals with user experiences in any way can benefit from the type of insight and analysis that the right application performance monitoring tools have to offer.
+In fact, any professional who deals with user experiences can benefit from the insight and analysis that the right application performance monitoring tools offer.

 InfluxDB for application performance monitoring

 APM can be performed using InfluxData’s platform InfluxDB.
-InfluxDB is a purpose-built time series database, real-time analytics engine and visualization pane.
+InfluxDB is a purpose-built time series database, real-time analytics engine, and visualization pane.
 It is a central platform where all metrics, events, logs and tracing data can be integrated and centrally monitored.
-InfluxDB also comes built-in with Flux: a scripting and query language for complex operations across measurements.

 Implementations using InfluxDB for application performance monitoring include:

-• Optimization of end-user experience and purchase transactions in ecommerce space (Wayfair Case Study, and Web Shop Fly webinar and application performance monitoring blog)
+• Optimization of end-user experience and purchase transactions in e-commerce spaces (Wayfair Case Study, and Web Shop Fly webinar and application performance monitoring blog)

 • Online monitoring of transactions in online gambling and gaming platforms (Playtech case study)